JM-Revagorda/FleainAJar/README.md

 # CCS1Activity
-Project made by me and Rianne Garcia.
+Project made by John Michael C. Revagorda and Rianne Garcia.
+An Interactive Art Website with some sense of existential dread.
+Enjoy! :)